JohannesWalter/Revealed_Preferences/Overview.md

    >Imagine that you could go back and redo the study.
 How would you modify the research design to advance knowledge?
 For example, what additional data would you collect and how would you use it?
 What additional models would you run?

 - Run follow-up sample when the students actually realize the outcomes, i.e. at age = 30 and 45.

+- sample not representative; increase external validity by expanding the sample; might also elicit heterogeneity in beliefs.